 Madeira wine has some specific features.

 Madeira gets her character partly by the grapes, but most of all by the maturation: the aging process with warmth and oxygen.
-Madeira wine has no primary aromas like pure fresh fruit, but secondary aromas from fermentation.
-And tertiary aromas, also called bouquet, caused by aging.
+Madeira wine has hardly any primary aromas like pure fresh fruit, nor has it secondary aromas like yeast or oak.
+Most present are tertiary aromas, also called bouquet, caused by oxidation and maturation under warm conditions, during a long period.

 How do you taste a Madeira ?

-By using a tasting-list, you can taste wine in a systematic way of assessing and comparing.
+By using a tasting-list, you can taste wines in a systematic way of assessing and comparing.

 Our method is based on the international WSET Systematic Approach to Tasting.